-The front-end ASIC used in the SVD is APV25 [5], which was originally developed for CMS silicon tracker.
-APV25 is radiation hard for over 100 Mrad radiation.
+The front-end ASIC used in the SVD is APV25 [5], which was originally developed for the CMS silicon tracker.
+The APV25 is radiation hard for a dose up to 100 Mrad radiation.
 It has 128 channel inputs and shapers for each channel with a shaping time of about 50 ns.
-For the SVD, APV25 is operated in "multi-peak" mode.
+For the SVD, the APV25 is operated in "multi-peak" mode.
 The mechanism of the data sampling in the multi-peak mode is explained in Fig. 2.
-The chip samples the height of the signal waveform with the 32 MHz clock and stores each sampled information in the analog ring buffer.
-Since the bunchcrossing frequency is eight times faster than the sampling clock, the stored samples are not synchronous to the beam collision in contrast to CMS, which motivates to operate in the multi-peak mode.
-In the present readout configuration (the six-samples mode), at every reception of the Belle II global Level-1 trigger, the chip reads out successive six samples of the signal waveform stored in the buffers.
-The six-samples mode offers enough time window $(6/32 \text{ MHz}^{-1} = 187 \text{ ns})$ which accepts large timing shifts of the trigger.
-In preparation for operation with higher luminosity, where background occupancy, trigger deadtime, and the data size increase, we developed the three/sixmixed acquisition mode (mixed-mode).
-The mixed-mode is a new method to read out the signal samples from APV25, in which the number of the samples changes between three and six in each event, depending on the timing precision of each Level-1 trigger signal in that event.
+The chip samples the height of the signal waveform with the 32 MHz clock and stores each sample's information in an analog ring buffer.
+Since the bunch-crossing frequency is eight times faster than the sampling clock, the stored samples are not synchronous to the beam collision, in contrast to CMS, which motivates operation in the multi-peak mode.
+In the present readout configuration (the six-samples mode), at every reception of the Belle II global Level-1 trigger, the chip reads out six successive samples of the signal waveform stored in the buffers.
+The six-samples mode offers enough time window $(6/32 \text{ MHz}^{-1} = 187 \text{ ns})$ to accommodate large timing shifts of the trigger.
+In preparation for operation with higher luminosity, where background occupancy, trigger dead-time, and the data size increase, we developed the three/six-mixed acquisition mode (mixed-mode).
+The mixed-mode is a new method to read out the signal samples from the APV25, in which the number of the samples changes between three and six in each event, depending on the timing precision of each Level-1 trigger signal in that event.
 For triggers with good timing precision, three-samples data are read out and the data have half time window and half data size compared to ones of six-samples data, resulting in the reduction of the effect due to higher luminosity.
 This functionality was already implemented in the running system and confirmed by a few hours of smooth physics data-taking.
 Before we start to use the mixed-mode, the effect on the performance due to the change of the acquisition mode is to be assessed.
-As the first step, the effect in the hit efficiency was evaluated as described in Sec.
-3.
+As the first step, the effect in the hit efficiency was evaluated as described 132 in Sec.
+3. 133